mouton0815/tiles-math/README.md

 Specifically, `tile-math`
 * maps geo positions (latitude, longitude) to map tiles of a given zoom level,
-* combines adjacent tiles to clusters and selects the largest cluster,
+* combines adjacent tiles to clusters,
+* selects the maximum tile cluster,
+* computes the boundary polyline(s) of a tile cluster,
 * detects the maximum-size square included in a tile cluster,
 * finds all maximum-size rectangles embedded in a cluster,
-* calculates the map coordinates of tiles, clusters, squares, rectangles.
+* calculates the map coordinates of tiles, clusters, polylines, squares, rectangles.

-The map coordinates calculated for the various artifacts are compatible with Leaflet's [LatLng](https://leafletjs.com/reference.html#latlng) and [LatLngBounds](https://leafletjs.com/reference.html#latlngbounds) types, and can thus directly used for drawing [Rectangles](https://leafletjs.com/reference.html#rectangle), [Polyline](https://leafletjs.com/reference.html#polyline), and similar map overlays.
+The map coordinates calculated for the various artifacts are compatible with Leaflet's [LatLng](https://leafletjs.com/reference.html#latlng) and [LatLngBounds](https://leafletjs.com/reference.html#latlngbounds) types, and can thus directly used for drawing Leaflet [Rectangles](https://leafletjs.com/reference.html#rectangle), [Polylines](https://leafletjs.com/reference.html#polyline), and similar map overlays.